 When will Darwin Project be released?

-Following a handful of alpha and beta test weekends on Steam, Scavenger Studios announced that Darwin Project will be coming to Xbox Game Preview and Steam as part of the client’s Early Access Program tomorrow, 9 March 2018.
-Simply head to the Darwin Project Steam page or Xbox Game Preview on the release date to grab a copy; you should be aware that unlike other games, you can’t pre-order Darwin Project.
+Following a handful of alpha and beta test weekends on Steam in early 2018, Scavenger Studios launched Darwin Project on Xbox Game Preview and Steam as part of the client’s Early Access Program back on 9 March 2018.
+Simply head to the Darwin Project Steam page or Xbox Game Preview to grab a copy.

-While this is the initial release of the game, the developers are said to carry working on the game for quite some time, adding new features and getting feedback from the gaming community to make it as good as it can be before it leaves Steam Early Access and officially goes on sale.
+While the game is now available, the developers are going to carry on working on the game for quite some time, adding new features and getting feedback from the gaming community to make it as good as it can be before it leaves Steam Early Access and officially goes on sale.

 We’ll be sure to update this section when the game leaves early access and becomes officially available, though we wouldn’t imagine that happening before 2019.